-Mohammad Masud Hassan is a Hydrologist in the Groundwater Availability Modeling Section and is responsible for the work performed.
-The seal appearing on this document was authorized by Mohammad Masud Hassan, P.E.95699 on July 20, 2010.
+Cynthia K. Ridgeway, the Manager of the Groundwater Availability Modeling Section and Interim Director of the Groundwater Resources Division, is responsible for oversight of work performed by employees under her direct supervision.
+The seal appearing on this document was authorized by Cynthia K. Ridgeway, P.G.
+471 on December 7, 2011.